SY Transformer Feed Barley

 Description

-From the proven Syngenta spring barley breeding programme, SY Transformer has been developed in New Zealand in conjunction with Cropmark Seeds Ltd as head licensee and PGG Wrightson Grain (PGW Grain).
-SY Transformer is a spring barley with very high yield potential that is suitable for feed.
-Malting and distilling end uses are unknown and currently being investigated.
+From the proven Syngenta spring barley breeding programme, SY TRANSFORMER has been developed in New Zealand in conjunction with Cropmark Seeds Ltd as head licensee and PGG Wrightson Grain (PGW Grain).
+A spring barley with very high yield potential that is suitable for feed and malting.
 It has an intermediate maturity and can be planted late or under dryland but has high yield potential with irrigation and appropriate inputs.

-SY Transformer has high yield potential under all environments but has excelled under ‘normal’ conditions where it yields more than other barleys.
-It is the highest yielding variety in both the FAR autumn and spring sown trials when looking at the 4 year means showing consistency across years and environments.
+SY TRANSFORMER has high yield potential under all grain growing environments but has excelled under ‘normal’ conditions where it yields more than other barleys.
+It is one of the highest yielding varieties in both the FAR autumn and spring sown trials when looking at the 4 year means, showing consistency across years and environments.

 Canterbury